DeRozan, Embiid lined up for NBA Africa game in South Africa | WHIZ News

 The NBA will hold its Africa exhibition game in the South African capital of Pretoria on Aug.
 4, with All Stars DeMar DeRozan and Joel Embiid lined up to play.

-The announcement for this year’s exhibition will be made by NBA vice president and managing director for Africa Amadou Gallo Fall in Johannesburg on Thursday.
+The announcement for this year’s exhibition was made on Thursday in Johannesburg by the NBA’s vice president and managing director for Africa, Amadou Gallo Fall.

-The NBA has held two Africa games previously, in 2015 and last year.
+The NBA has held two Africa games previously, its debut game on the continent in 2015 and then again last year .
 They were both in Johannesburg, South Africa’s biggest city and commercial hub, and pitted a team of American and international NBA stars against a team of NBA players from Africa, or with African heritage.

 This time, Team World and Team Africa will play at the 8,500-seat Sun Arena in Time Square as the NBA pushes out to a new city, albeit only about 40 miles up the highway from Johannesburg.